mustafaalberri/Landing-Page-Example/README.md

 ## How to Run The App
 Extract the *'.zip'* file, then run *'index.html'*.

+## Technologies Used
+The technologies used in the creation of the app are: Javascript ES6, HTML, CSS.

 ## Authors and Acknowledgment
 The HTML and CSS base files were provided by [Udacity](#udacity.com).
 Creation of the Javascript program and editing of the HTML and CSS files was done to create a responsive, dynamic, and interactive website by Mustafa Alberri.